sfter/atomicals-js-save/README.md

     # broadcast=true: broadcast your tx automatically like the original one
     # broadcast=false: only print the rawTx hex, you can check and broadcast it manually
     broadcast=false
-    # commitTxid is the tx which sends your BTC to a address that looks unfamiliar to you
+    # commitTxid is the tx which sends your BTC to a address that looks unfamiliar to you, it is required
     commitTxid=
     # time and nonce is required to use the BTC from the unfamiliar address which commit tx sent to
     # You can get from console log like 'got one finalCopyData:{"args":{"bitworkc":"000000","bitworkr":"6238",
     #   "mint ticker":"sophon","nonce":7101230,"time":1705506662}}'
+    # If you are using a new version which do not have such log, config nonce=0 and leave time blank
     time=
     nonce=